Mapping GraphQL Responses

 .
 You must specify each field—id

 —individually.
-Doing so This enables the query planner to know that the description
+Doing so This enables the query planner to know that the rating

 field must be fetched from elsewhere.